Business Rates Guide

 Pub closures have increased significantly — but many still pay rates based on peak-era valuations

-Retail, Hospitality & Leisure (RHL) Relief could save you up to 40% — but it is not always applied automatically
+Retail, Hospitality & Leisure (RHL) Relief could save you significantly — but it is not always applied automatically

 The 2026 revaluation could change your rates significantly